-One of the most efficient tools for visualizing data in excel is the line graph.
+One of the most efficient tools for visualizing data in Excel is the line graph.
 It helps to demonstrate various datasets in a simple form which allows the audience to understand the information more clearly than typical number tables.
-Let’s get to know the line graph a little more and learn how to make a line graph in excel with 2 variables in quick steps.
+Let’s get to know the line graph a little more and learn how to make a line graph in Excel with 2 variables in quick steps.

 Line Graph (Charts) in Excel

 In easy words, the line graph is the method to visualize data through straight lines connecting data points.
-It consists of two axis.
+It consists of two axes.
 The horizontal axis or X-axis holds the independent data, mostly the time period which is constant.
 On the other hand, the vertical axis or Y-axis represents variable data.
 A line graph can also illustrate negative values by dropping the line down through the horizontal axis.
 In a nutshell, the line graph is the visual representation of the quantitative dataset.

-Now we will make a line graph in excel with 2 variables.
+Now we will make a line graph in Excel with 2 variables.
 Just follow the step-by-step guidelines below:

 Step 1: Prepare Dataset